jorendorff/gc-in-50-lines/README.md

 The system does it for you.
 Right?

 How does that work?

+Well, there are several ways.
+But the usual approach these days is garbage collection.
+There's some software in the system that automatically takes objects that your program isn't using anymore and reclaims that memory.
+The tricky part, of course, is figuring out which objects aren't being used.

 It turns out garbage collection is of a piece with allocation and other memory management tasks.
 Not independent.